reside-ic/reside-ic.github.io/content/blog/raxml_threading.md

 also do some tests on the HPC hardware you have available.

 Here I've looked at just the total end-to-end time.
-In reality, there are number of different stages we can get timings for, and some stages prefer one optimisation to another, or perform better in parallel than others.
+In reality, there are a number of different stages we can get timings for, and some stages prefer one optimisation to another, or perform better in parallel than others.
 That would be a longer and more tedious blog post to write, but for a proper profiling we'd want to see how the